 In 1871 the Fisk Jubilee Singers began performing on tour to raise money for the struggling university.
 In the United States and in Europe, they earned standing ovations and praise from the media.
 Theodore Seward's song arrangements were published in books and sung by black and white congregations in the North and South.
 The Fisk Jubilee Singers were instrumental in introducing spirituals to the world.
 A version of the ensemble is still active today.

 Since audio recording technology had not yet been developed by the time slavery ended in the United States, we will never hear the spirituals as they were originally sung.
-Their sounds can be imagined through song books like "Slave Songs of the United States" and descriptions from other contemporary sources.
+Their sounds can be imagined through songbooks like "Slave Songs of the United States" and descriptions from other contemporary sources.
 The echoes of spirituals can be heard in the singing of the Fisk Jubilee Singers and the many other artists who have since performed and recorded them.
-Their pulse can be felt in gospel music, freedom songs from the Civil Rights Movement, blues, jazz, rhythm and blues, rock and roll, and hip hop.
+Their pulse can be felt in gospel music, freedom songs of the Civil Rights Movement, blues, jazz, rhythm and blues, rock and roll, and hip hop.